 - The chief executive will ensure that the strategic planning framework is developed cooperatively with the understanding and involvement of the University community and is made widely available.

 - The chief executive will ensure that key planning goals and processes have been debated by the Academic Board and Council.

-- Council delegates to the chief executive responsibility for the development of Investment Plans for the purposes of seeking public funding, at the intervals and in the form required by the Tertiary Education Commission under s159(p) of the Education Act 1989.
+- Council delegates to the chief executive responsibility for the development of Investment Plans for the purposes of seeking public funding, at the intervals and in the form required by the Tertiary Education Commission under Schedule 18 (4) of the Education and Training Act 2020.